 - Identify healthcare disparities in order to develop appropriate intervention tools including staff cultural competency education.

 - Establish programs focused on the chronic conditions of our members in order to empower members to actively participate in and take responsibility for their own health through the provision of education, counseling, and access to quality health care providers and tools.

 - Expand planned interventions in existing health management programs and strengthen coordination between clinical and behavioral health management activities, and appropriate discharge planning.

 - Select, distribute and maintain preventive health guidelines that are: age, gender, culture, and risk status appropriate; describe the prevention or early detection interventions along with the recommended frequency and conditions under which the interventions are required; document the source upon which it is based, review and update bi-annually or as needed.

-Maximize safety and quality of health care delivered to members through the continuous quality improvement process.
+Goal: Maximize safety and quality of health care delivered to members through the continuous quality improvement process.